How to Deal with Teenage Drug Abuse

 Perhaps because it’s both legal for those of drinking age and readily–accessible in home kitchen cabinets, many high school students today opt to experiment freely with alcohol.
 From mixing hard liquor with juices and soft drinks to drinking beer from kegs and coolers, it is not uncommon to find alcohol in some form at most high school parties today.
 Often times the addiction for alcohol starts at an early age when young teens experiment with mouthwash or cough syrup.

 With more states legalizing medical marijuana and others legalizing recreational marijuana consumption, many high school students today see no harm in using this drug.
 Of course, the biggest controversial issue with the rise in the use of this drug is that a teenager’s brain is not fully developed yet and marijuana use causes long-term, detrimental effects on the child’s brain.
 In a 2013 study, it was found that heavy cannabis use starting in the teen years and continued after high school causes a decline in the user’s IQ.

 From tobacco, ecstasy, designer drugs, bath salts and acid, to cocaine, oxycontin, meth and everything in between, there’s lots of different street, prescription, man-made and naturally-grown drugs that teens experiment with, abuse and often become addicted to.
 However, these three drugs in particular, are on the rise among high school users today.
 Combine the factors of affordability, accessibility and their naturally-addictive components and it’s easy to see how so many teenagers today can get caught in the unforgiving and indiscriminate web of drug use.

 Teen Treatment Programs and Help

-If you have a teen that is struggling with drug or alcohol abuse and are in need of help, call to connect to a treatment center at 866-644-7911 and review the inpatient and outpatient treatment options.
+If you have a teen that is struggling with drug or alcohol abuse and are in need of help, call to connect to a treatment center at 866-644-7911 and review the treatment options.